Khurram1997/WebDevAug20th/documents/readme.txt

 {on my laptop; path is ‘localhost/webdev/travelagency2/index.php’} ensuring the path is correct (depending on your storage path on your device of the 'travelagency2' unzipped folder).

+*CHANGED ACCOUNT ACCESS FOR LESS SECURE APPS TO 'ON' IN ACCOUNT GMAIL SETTINGS ^
+To allow third party websites to send a verification/forgot password email to your email address: needed on login.php and register.php files
+^
+Through the use of PHPMailer (Downloaded from GitHub: url: 'https://github.com/PHPMailer/PHPMailer')